 About:

-One of the best-known purple flowers, Lavender is actually a genus of nearly 50 different related flowers.
+One of the best-known purple flowers, Lavender is a genus of nearly 50 different related flowers.
 Most types of lavender are highly fragrant and used for perfume and aromatherapy, especially Lavandula angustifolia.
 These plants send up tiny purple flowers on tall stalks above low-growing foliage, and most thrive in dry and sunny conditions.
-Lavender is easy to propagate as well if you’re looking to expand your collection or gift to friends, and loved ones.
+Lavender is easy to propagate as well if you’re looking to expand your collection or gift to friends and loved ones.
 It’s also easy to harvest and dry lavender for use throughout the winter months.

 Growing Zones: | 5 to 9 |